MicrosoftDocs/community-content/community-content/content/Azure-Resources-Naming-Convention-and-Tagging.md

 - You can easily adhere to a unique names policy for resources
 - It is useful for calculating the cost of resources.

-According to MS documentation there are naming rules for Azure resources vary based on their type.
-You should also bear in mind that the Azure resource names have length limits.
+The naming rules and restrictions for Azure resources, such as length limits and which characters you can use, vary based on resource type.
 For more details, click [Naming rules and restrictions for Azure resources](/azure/azure-resource-manager/management/resource-name-rules)

-Determine a naming convention
+## Determine a naming convention

 Let us see an example of naming an Azure resource.
 The general naming convention proposal would be something like the one below: